-Mary Randolph earned her law degree from the Boalt Hall School of Law at the University of California, Berkeley.
+Mary Randolph earned her law degree from the UC Berkeley School of Law.
 She is the author of The Executor's Guide: Settling a Loved One's Estate or Trust, 8 Ways to Avoid Probate, and other books about law for nonlawyers.
 She has been a guest on The Today Show and has been interviewed by many publications, including the Wall Street Journal, the Los Angeles Times, the San Francisco Chronicle, and more.

 Articles By Mary Randolph